 Apply through The Big Idea (NZ's oldest online creative platform).

 Residency period: 3 weeks, must be undertaken before 31 March 2020.

 Sponsor: Masterton District Council Community Development Grant

-2018/ 2019 - The two Masterton District Fellows will be in residence between January to March 2020.
-Information to come!
+The 2019 and 2020 Masterton District Fellows will be in residence between January to March 2020.

 2017 - Philomena van Rijswijk, poet, fiction writer, Tasmania.
 During her Fellowship, Philomena worked on developing a series of short stories and interviewed several Wairarapa residents for an insight into the local living environment.
 She also led a session at Masterton District Library and a writing workshop as part of Featherston Booktown.

-2016 - Inaugural Fellow, Gaye Sutton, writer/story practitioner, Wairarapa, Sutton undertook her fellowship in March 2016, working on her book, Changing the World One Story at a Time, facilitating a workshop with youth in Mauriceville, and leading a session in Masterton for adults: BYO Story on World Storytelling Day.
+2016 - Inaugural Fellow, Gaye Sutton, writer/story practitioner, Wairarapa.
+Gaye Sutton undertook her fellowship in March 2016, with the World Storytelling Day falling within her Fellowship period.
+She made cprogress on her manuscript, Changing the World One Story at a Time, facilitated a workshop with young students in Mauriceville, and led a session in Masterton for adults: BYO Story on World Storytelling Day.